T. J. Pempel: Early life and education

+Career

 From 1972 to 1991, he was on the faculty at Cornell University; he was also Director of Cornell's East Asia Program.
 Additionally, he has been a faculty member at the University of Colorado and the University of Wisconsin–Madison where he was Glen B. and Cleone Orr Hawkins Professor of Political Science.
-Just prior to coming to Berkeley, he held the Boeing Professorship of International Studies in the Jackson School of International Studies and was an adjunct professor in Political Science at the University of Washington in Seattle.
+Just prior to going to Berkeley, he held the Boeing Professorship of International Studies in the Jackson School of International Studies and was an adjunct professor in Political Science at the University of Washington in Seattle.
+Pempel has also been a visiting professor at Yonsei University in Seoul, Korea and the National Graduate Institute for Policy Studies in Tokyo.

 Professor Pempel's research and teaching focus on comparative politics, political economy, contemporary Japan, economic-security tensions, and Asian regionalism.
-His recent books include "Two Crises: Different Outomes: East Asia and Global Finance," (Cornell University Press); "Crisis as Catalyst: The Dynamics of the East Asian Region," (Cornell University Press, edited with Andrew MacIntyre and John Ravenhill, Remapping East Asia: The Construction of a Region (Cornell University Press), Beyond Bilateralism: U.S.-Japan Relations in the New Asia-Pacific (Stanford University Press),as well as The Politics of the Asian Economic Crisis, Regime Shift: Comparative Dynamics of the Japanese Political Economy, and Uncommon Democracies: The One-Party Dominant Regimes (all from Cornell University Press), and The Japanese Civil Service and Economic Development: Catalysts of Development, a jointly edited book sponsored by the World Bank (Oxford University Press).
+His recent books include "A Region of Regimes: Prosperity and Plunder in the Asia-Pacific" (Cornell University Press); "Two Crises: Different Outomes: East Asia and Global Finance," (Cornell University Press); "Crisis as Catalyst: The Dynamics of the East Asian Region," (Cornell University Press, edited with Andrew MacIntyre and John Ravenhill, Remapping East Asia: The Construction of a Region (Cornell University Press), Beyond Bilateralism: U.S.-Japan Relations in the New Asia-Pacific (Stanford University Press), as well as The Politics of the Asian Economic Crisis, Regime Shift: Comparative Dynamics of the Japanese Political Economy, and Uncommon Democracies: The One-Party Dominant Regimes (all from Cornell University Press), and The Japanese Civil Service and Economic Development: Catalysts of Development, a jointly edited book sponsored by the World Bank (Oxford University Press).
 Earlier books include Policymaking in Contemporary Japan (Cornell University Press), Trading Technology: Europe and Japan in the Middle East (Praeger), and Policy and Politics in Japan: Creative Conservatism (Temple University Press).
 In addition, he has published over one hundred twenty articles and chapters in books.